-Yankee first baseman Don Mattingly wins his $1.975 arbitration case, breaking the record for the largest amount ever awarded to a player set by Jack Morris just four days ago.
+Yankee first baseman Don Mattingly wins his $1.975 million arbitration case.
+The award breaks the record for the largest sum ever given to a player, which was established just four days ago by Jack Morris.

 Unwilling to be part of an inferior product placed on the field and as a show of support for his players, Tigers skipper Sparky Anderson is suspended without pay when he refuses to manage replacement players in spring training during the 1995 work stoppage.
 The popular pilot will resume his duties when the strike is resolved, but will 'retire', some believe not voluntarily, at the end of the season.

 Avoiding arbitration, the Braves and 36 year-old righty Greg Maddux (16-6, 2.62) agree to the largest one-year contract in major league history.
 The $14.75 million deal for the four-time Cy Young Award winner eclipses the $12 million given to David Cone by the Yankees in 2000.